Position ID: PDS#411

 Anticipated start date January 1, 2023, but there is some flexibility for the ideal candidate.
 Applications will be considered until the position is filled.

-To apply: please send a CV, names and contact information for three references, and a cover letter outlining research interests, expertise and availability to email@example.com and reference Position ID PDS#411.
+To apply: please send a CV, names and contact information for three references, and a cover letter outlining research interests, expertise and availability to firstname.lastname@example.org and reference Position ID PDS#411.
+THIS POSITION HAS BEEN FILLED